slackpanos/SlackOnly-Docs/README.md

     > SOURCE=http://packages.slackonly.com/pub/packages/RELEASE-ARCH/:DEFAULT

-    RELEASE should be either "14.1" or "current" and ARCH should be either "x86" or "x86_64".
+    RELEASE should be either "14.1" or "14.2" or "current" and ARCH should be either "x86" or "x86_64".
 You should use the same release and architecture as your Slackware installation.
 Adding the wrong values will cause problems with your installation.